phamnhungoctuan/Confidential-Mines-Repo/README.md

 ## Gameplay Enhancements

-- **Bet & Cashout** — allow players to choose an initial stake and cash out based on the multiplier.
+* **Bet & Cashout** — allow players to choose an initial stake and cash out based on the multiplier.
-- **Reputation & Leaderboards** — maintain transparent leaderboards based on multipliers, while keeping player identities private.
+* **Reputation & Leaderboards** — maintain transparent leaderboards based on multipliers, while keeping player identities private.
-- **Game Info by ID** — allow anyone to fetch game state directly from the contract using only the `gameId` (without needing extra off-chain context).
+* **Game Info by ID** — allow anyone to fetch game state directly from the contract using only the `gameId`.

 ---